aics-int/celigo_pipeline_automation_paper/README.md

 1. **Install python <=3.9**, [Python Install](https://www.python.org/downloads/)

 2. **Make sure git is installed,** [How to install git.](https://git-scm.com/download/win)
+    * Notes:
+        -   This package uses Github LFS to manage larger files, cloning without LFS installed will result in a full download of the testset.
+        -   If your computer uses msys to configure git, your base filename length is set to 260 characters. run:`git config --system core.longpaths true` to set this to default.
 3. **Clone Repository,** [How to clone a repository.](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) Note: This Process can take 5-10 minutes for a standard computer.

 4. **Install make,**  `celigo_pipeline_automation_paper` uses a Makefile to organize its dependencies and development tools.
 [How to install make.](https://sp21.datastructur.es/materials/guides/make-install.html)

 ## Package Installation